About the Asian Student Association

 "ASA has made a big impact on my life here at Wright State.
 It's a place that has allowed me to make new friends from different Asian ethnic backgrounds through the wide variety of events and activities they host.
 Without ASA, I never would've met my life-long friends." - Linh Tang, former ASA President

 "What I love most about ASA is their involvement with other members.
 ASA is a group that everyone and anyone can enjoy being involved in.
 ASA gives you a warm feeling of being at home.
-It is like a family feeling and everyone has love for everyone." - Najee Woods, current ASA Secretary
+It is like a family feeling and everyone has love for everyone." - Najee Woods, former ASA Secretary

 "Coming from a place where people aren't so friendly, being in ASA really made me feel welcome at Wright State, helped me make friends that always have my back, and opened up many windows of opportunity for my present and future.
-ASA is a great organization and I'm proud to be part of it." - Felicia Gooden, current ASA Webmaster
+ASA is a great organization and I'm proud to be part of it." - Felicia Gooden, former ASA Webmaster

 " I learnt professionalism, fairness, integrity, respect, trust, diversity, excellence, and teamwork from my experience in ASA.
 With these values I learned to be a leader with sense of purpose.
 The ASA group represents a group of adults that form a bond to help each person fare better in life" - Cliff Collins, former ASA member